YagiGo/YPTN_Profiling_Server/README.md

 # YPTN_Profiling_Server
 ## Simple Intro
-YPTN Profiler is a webpage performance profiling tool that can visualize how your webpages performance.
+YPTN Profiler is a webpage performance profiling tool that can visualize how your webpages perform.

 ## Speciality
 * Visualize Your Webpage Performance